 Does Long Island Neuropsychological Services participate in any insurance panels?

-Currently, LINS neuropsychologists participate with Medicare, Workers' Compensation, and No Fault insurance.
+Currently, LINS neuropsychologists and therapists participate with Workers' Compensation, and No Fault insurance.
 In addition, if a plan allows for out of network services, LINS may bill your insurance company for the cost of the evaluation.
 Prior to onset of services, our office manager will determine any patient financial obligation.
 Many patients choose to pay for the evaluation and to submit on their own to the insurance company for reimbursement.
 Our billing staff have over ten years of experience providing patients with the necessary paper work so they will be reimbursed.

 Insurance Plans Accepted: